Doctor0Evil/Horror.Place/docs/NightWhispers-Zone-NPC-BCI-and-FFI-Spec.md

 }
 ```

-#### 1.2.1 Field semantics
+### 1.2.1 Field semantics

-- `id`: stable identifier for cross‑repo use; should align with `ZoneId` enum / registry IDs.
+- `id`: stable identifier for cross‑repo use; should align with ZoneId enum / registry IDs.
 - `display_name`: UI string; engines may localize based on this key.

 - `mood_channels`:
-  - `fog`, `rain`, `light`, `rumor_intensity` are float bands in \[0,1].
+  - `fog`, `rain`, `light`, `rumor_intensity` are float bands in `[0,1]`.
-  - These are *local mood drivers*, not raw CIC/MDI/AOS; they feed into the invariant and SFX systems and into BCI targets.
+  - These are local mood drivers, not raw CIC/MDI/AOS; they feed into the invariant and SFX systems and into BCI targets.

 - `default_weather`: label that maps to engine weather kits (`rain`, `ashfall`, `oil_rain`, etc.).
 - `default_threat_level`: coarse band (`Low`, `Medium`, `High`, `VeryHigh`); used for quick difficulty shaping and DET caps.
 - `rumor_bias_tags`: tags that bias RumorPool seeding and scene selection; they also serve as hooks for AI authoring.

 - `bci_calibration`:
   - `target_arousal`: intended arousal band for this zone when “on target”.
   - `target_valence`: how pleasant/unpleasant the baseline should feel.
   - `artifact_sensitivity`: how strongly the system should weight EEG artifacts when mapping BCI → game adjustments for this zone.

-These fields are intentionally minimal—they are meant to be *inputs* to invariant and metric computation, not a second invariant layer.
+These fields are intentionally minimal—they are meant to be inputs to invariant and metric computation, not a second invariant layer.

 ### 1.3 MajorNpc JSON shape